One frequently asked question in the Betrayal Trauma Recovery community is:

 Anne: I’m thinking right now that those of us who can clearly see through their behavior, they’re very irritable, we’re kind of lucky maybe.
-The behavior is so much more extreme, but the weird thing is it doesn’t mean you’re in any less danger from being lied too.
+The behavior is so much more extreme, but the weird thing is it doesn’t mean you’re in any less danger from being lied to.

-Anne: So, I’m not saying that we’re lucky it’s just an interesting dilemma and the spectrum of these abusive behaviors is so vast, and it can look so different.
+Anne: I’m not saying that we’re lucky it’s just an interesting dilemma and the spectrum of these abusive behaviors is so vast, and it can look so different.